Yazidis in Armenia: Early 20th century

 Many Yazidis came to the Russian Empire (now the territory of Armenia and Georgia) under their leader Temur Agha during the 19th and his grandson Usuv Beg in late 19th and early 20th centuries to escape religious persecution, as they were oppressed by the Ottoman Turks and the Sunni Kurds who tried to convert them to Islam.
 The Yazidis were massacred alongside the Armenians during the Armenian genocide, causing many to flee to Russian-held parts of Armenia.
 In a letter from Usuv Beg to the Russian tsar, Usuv Beg expressed gratitude to the Romanovs for sheltering Yazidis, who had fled from the Ottoman Empire 60 years previously, under the leadership of his grandfather, Temur Agha.
 In addition, he writes that his people are Yazidi Kurds.
 He indicates his nationality as Kurdish, but specifies that they are Yazidi by religion:

-"I am happy on behalf of 3,000 Families of Yezidi-Kurds, who 60 years ago, led by my Grandfather Temur Agha, left Turkey and sought refuge in Russia[.]
-I would like to express my gratitude and wish success to you and your family[.]
-We live very well on earth and under your rule."

 The first Yazidi school in Armenia was opened in 1920.

 Nagorno-Karabakh War

-The Yazidi movement erupting in Armenia in 1988 appealed to the 3rd All-Armenian Yazidi Assembly convened on 30 September 1989 (the two previous assemblies occurred at the dawn of the Armenian SSR's history, in 1921 and 1923) to demand official recognition of their identity by the government.
-As a result, the Yazidis were presented as a separate minority in the USSR population census of 1989.
-According to this very census, the total count of Yazidis in Armenia was 52,700.
+In 1988, the 3rd All-Armenian Yazidi Assembly, (convened on 30 September 1989 - the two previous assemblies occurred at the dawn of the Armenian SSR's history, in 1921 and 1923) asked for official recognition of their identity by the government.
+As a result, Yazidis were presented as a separate minority in the USSR population census of 1989.
+According to this census, the total count of Yazidis in Armenia was 52,700.